 We are not surprised to see Tier 3 fading in strength as we have hypothesized that any strength seen in Tier 3 is transitory in nature and we expect consumers to opt for higher quality and performance given customers are more comfortable with recent pricing actions and recent tariff movements.
 We point out that on a longer-term basis, Tier 3 brands have been ranked or tied for last place by our respondents in 26 of the past 58 months (have only been atop our rankings foue times in the last 21 months).

 We surmise the recent strength seen in the Tier 1 category over the past few months is no coincidence and could continue in the near term as long as consumers remain confident and spending healthy.
 The reason for this can mainly be attributed to recent tariff actions on Chinese imports as this puts domestic manufacturers (like Goodyear) in a net positive position.
 Higher quality brands could see some benefit in the U.S. replacement market as imported products become more expensive and could result in consumers purchasing quality products and brands as the playing field levels out and the price gap closes.
+When examining the landscape from a longer-term view, we continue to believe that the pricing environment in North America will remain rational and in-line with raw material costs.
+We expect Tier 1 and Tier II producers to continue remaining disciplined in their efforts to manage the price/volume trade-off to maximize operating profit rather than market share, as well as capture the mix benefit from the shift to HVA tires.
+We are pleased with the disciplined approach to production schedules that we have seen at the manufacturing level and global inventory levels remain relatively lean.

 Increase the likelihood of profitability and success by partnering with the right tire manufacturer.DOWNLOAD FREE EBOOK